codarrenvelvindron/codarren.github.io/_drafts/2014-3-3-Hello-World.md

 ## Setting it up
 I'll show you how to:
 1. Setup your own blog hosted on Github pages
-2. Customize your
+2. Customize your blog
-2. Get your own domain name/use your existing
+3. Get your own domain name/use your existing
-3. Link your custom domain to your github.io
+4. Link your custom domain to your github.io
-4. Publish your first blog post
+5. Publish your own
 5. Use markdown (it's super easy!
 [Markdown Reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

  ## 1. Setup your own blog hosted on Github pages